 In her professional life, Katie works in higher education, currently overseeing academic success and retention for health sciences students at Creighton University.
 Katie has a bachelor's degree in English from Creighton and a master's in college student personnel and counseling from the University of Maryland--College Park.
 She is currently pursuing an Ed.D. from Creighton University in education and leadership.

 Mary G. Wilson served as the 17th president of the League of Women Voters of the United States (LWVUS).
 She is a native of Ohio who has lived in New Mexico since 1979 and has been a member of the League since 1986.
 Mary is a graduate of Valparaiso University in Indiana and the University of Denver, College of Law.

 She is an attorney with 37 years of experience in diverse fields of practice including estate planning, regulatory compliance, commercialization and privatization, corporate and environmental law.
 She is the owner of The Law Offices of Wilson & Associates, P.C., Albuquerque, NM.
 She and her partner, José Mora, live on a ranch with their five horses and two donkeys.

 The work of the National Coaches was made possible through the generosity of League member Walter Shur in memory of his beloved late wife and life-long League member Ruth S. Shur.
-If you would like to participate in the Membership Leadership Development (MLD) program or would like to donate to the Fund for Local League Growth to support the National Coaches’ work, please contact Shauneen Grout at SGrout@lwv.org.
+If you would like to participate in the Membership Leadership Development (MLD) program or would like to donate to the Fund for Local League Growth to support the National Coaches’ work, please contact Julia Dieperink at JDieperink@lwv.org.